openfirmware/ccadi_geoserver/README.md

 ## Using this cookbook to install GeoServer

-TODO: Include bootstrap instructions, as well as Chef Server instructions
+The primary method of deploying this cookbook is by using a central Chef Infra Server to maintain state and a versioned copies of cookbooks that are deployed to clients.
+Non-server deployments such as "Chef Zero" are not covered as I don't have experience using that.

-Pushing to Chef Server, assuming Chef configuration (`~/.chef`) has been set:
+Once a Chef Infra Server has been set up, a developer configures a certificate for accessing the Chef Server.
+Then a developer may push the latest cookbook to Chef Infra Server, assuming Chef configuration (`~/.chef`) has been set:

 ```
 $ chef push (basename $PWD) Policyfile.rb
 ```

+This will replace the server's copy of the cookbook, but only for the version specified in `metadata.rb`.
+This allows older cookbook versions to be used by stable installations.

-And to bootstrap a new node with this cookbook/policy:
+To bootstrap a new node with this cookbook/policy, and add that new node to Chef Infra Server:

 ```
 $ knife bootstrap geoserver.ccadi.gswlab.ca \